 Digital Marketing Skills for Success in 2019

 So, in what aspects of digital marketing should your team be savvy?
 Or if you’re wading into the waters of digital marketing, what should you have a general knowledge of?

-Data analysis within digital marketing means knowing where leads/sales are coming from, which channels are most valuable to your growth, and what content users are most interested in.
+Data analysis and reporting within digital marketing means knowing where leads/sales are coming from, which channels are most valuable to your growth, and what content users are most interested in.
 Whether it’s done with Google Analytics, Adobe Analytics, or something else, analytics and their analysis are vital.